bhkangw/FacialLogging/README.md

 # A Facial Login Registration Implementation
 FaceLogin is a login and registration app that uses facial recognition as a form of validation.
-The face recognition is done within the OpenCV framework is done so by using the Python library OpenCV.
+The face recognition is done within the OpenCV framework in Python.

 ## Setup
 1. Clone this repository on your local machine: